Discover folk - the CRM for people-powered businesses

 1. CRM & Contact Management

-💡 Expert tip: Choose a CRM that helps you build relationships—not just manage deals. folk CRM lets you enrich and tag leads contextually, not just by stage.
+💡 Expert tip: Choose a CRM that helps you build relationships—not just manage deals.
+For teams of 20-50 people, folk CRM is the clear winner, letting you enrich and tag leads contextually, not just by stage.

 2. Lead Generation & Enrichment